 Hyperparathyroidism is either primary, secondary or tertiary.

 - A single parathyroid adenoma.
 This is the most common cause of primary hyperparathyroidism.
-There is a benign (non-cancerous) tumour of one of your parathyroid glands.
-This causes more parathyroid hormone to be released by the gland.
+There is a non-cancerous (benign) tumour of one of your parathyroid glands.
+This causes the gland to release more parathyroid hormone than it should.

 - Hyperplasia affecting more than one parathyroid gland.
 This accounts for most other cases of primary hyperparathyroidism.
-Hyperplasia means that there is enlargement of a parathyroid gland.
+Hyperplasia means that the parathyroid gland has got bigger.
 It usually affects more than one gland at the same time.
-As a result of the enlargement, more parathyroid hormone is released.
+As a result of the increase in size, more parathyroid hormone is released.

 - Parathyroid carcinoma.
 Very rarely, primary hyperparathyroidism is caused by cancer (carcinoma) in one of the parathyroid glands.

 Primary hyperparathyroidism does not usually run in families.
-However, in a small number of people, it can be the result of an inherited condition called familial isolated hyperparathyroidism.
-Also, rarely, it may be inherited as part of a syndrome (a collection of problems) called multiple endocrine neoplasia (MEN) which affects the parathyroids, the pancreas and the pituitary gland.
+However, in a very small number of people, it can be the result of an inherited condition called familial isolated hyperparathyroidism.
+Also, rarely, it may be inherited as part of a collection of problems (a syndrome) called multiple endocrine neoplasia (MEN) which affects the parathyroids, the pancreas and the pituitary gland.

-- Kidney disease.
-This is the most common cause of secondary hyperparathyroidism.
-Secondary hyperparathyroidism occurs in nearly all people who are on long-term kidney dialysis because of kidney failure.
-Because you have kidney failure, your blood calcium level can become low and stay low.
+- Chronic kidney disease (CKD) - the most common cause of secondary hyperparathyroidism.
+Secondary hyperparathyroidism occurs in nearly everyone who is on long-term kidney dialysis because of stage 5 CKD.
+When this happens, your blood calcium level can become low and stay low.
+See separate leaflet called Chronic Kidney Disease for more details.

-- Vitamin D deficiency (rickets/osteomalacia).
-This is another common cause.
+- Vitamin D deficiency (rickets/osteomalacia) - another common cause.
 Vitamin D deficiency causes a long-standing low level of calcium in your blood.
+See separate leaflet called Vitamin D Deficiency including Osteomalacia and Rickets for more details.

-This type of hyperparathyroidism occurs as a result of prolonged secondary hyperparathyroidism.
-In tertiary hyperparathyroidism, the condition causing your low blood calcium level and the secondary hyperparathyroidism has been treated (or your blood calcium level has been corrected).
+This type of hyperparathyroidism occurs as a result of long-standing secondary hyperparathyroidism.
+In tertiary hyperparathyroidism, the condition that was causing your low blood calcium level and the secondary hyperparathyroidism, has been treated (or your blood calcium level has been brought back to normal).
 However, your parathyroid glands continue to produce large amounts of parathyroid hormone.
 This is because they start to act by themselves (autonomously) and are no longer sensitive to your blood calcium level.
 They are not 'switched off' when your blood calcium level rises.
 This results in a high calcium level in your blood.

-Tertiary hyperparathyroidism is typically seen in people who have chronic kidney failure.
+Tertiary hyperparathyroidism is typically seen in people who have stage 5 CKD.
 It can also persist even after a kidney transplant.

 Often people with primary hyperparathyroidism either have no symptoms, or only have mild symptoms.
 You may only find out that you have hyperparathyroidism because blood tests that are carried out for another reason show a high level of calcium in your blood.